 This is your biggest life dream, and you are giving it zero effort?

 Here is what amazes me about people’s biggest life dreams: They aren’t that big.
 In fact they generally are quite doable.
 Write a book, travel to Paris, hike Kilimanjaro, take a cross country trip with their kids.
-We aren’t talking things like own a castle in France or become President.
+We aren’t talking things like own a castle in France or becoming President.

 As your money friend.
 As the person who wants to see your biggest dreams happen, even if they are a silly classic car.
 Do me this one favor.
-Before I run into you at the coffee shop, or standing in line to get ice cream, or at the farmer’s market, before you come up and say hi: Find your 1 thing.
+Before I run into you at the coffee shop, standing in line to get ice cream, or at the farmer’s market- before you come up and say hi: Find your 1 thing.
 Listen to a podcast about your dream, read a book, start a savings account named “Dream” and auto transfer $5 a month, find 10 minutes a day to brainstorm your dream.
 Give that dream something.

 So when you introduce yourself, and say, “Oh my goodness, I have always dreamed of…..” and I ask my question.
 You will have a great response.
 Small is fine.
-And it’s a hell of a lot better than zero.
+And it’s a hell of a lot better than nothing.

 - What are some of the big dreams you are working towards?